 The methodology I am utilizing for my research project is small-n analysis.
 I chose this methodology because of my desire to both explore the causes behind democratic decline and take a deep dive into a single case.
-Small-n analysis is well-suited to the task of exploring causal relationships42 and, as a methodology, is certainly more concerned with questions of causality than either large-n analysis or interpretivism.
-This methodology also allows me to engage in pattern-matching, which is basically exploring the relationships that theory proposes between certain variables.43 Furthermore, this methodology is conducive to achieving depth in a specific case as opposed to breadth over many cases.44 Finally, small-n analysis remains in the neopositivist camp so adopting it as my methodology allows me to narrow my focus while still maintaining the potential for generalizability characteristic of neopositivism.
+Small-n analysis is well-suited to the task of exploring causal relationships and, as a methodology, is certainly more concerned with questions of causality than either large-n analysis or interpretivism (Gerring 2004).
+This methodology also allows me to engage in pattern-matching, which in essence explores the relationships that theory proposes between certain variables (Gerring 2004, 348).
+Furthermore, this methodology is conducive to achieving depth in a specific case as opposed to breadth over many cases (Gerring 2004, 347).
+Finally, small-n analysis remains in the neopositivist camp so adopting it as my methodology allows me to narrow my focus while still maintaining the potential for generalizability characteristic of neopositivism.